 Link building is an integral part of SEO.
 Your page ranking and traffic will improve depend upon the number of backlinks you have.
-At the same time, a website authority will decrease according to the number of external links it give.
+At the same time, a website authority will decrease according to the number of external links it gives.

 You have only one solution, to overcome this situation.
-Add nofollow attribute to the desired link.
+Add Nofollow attribute to the desired link.
 It tells search engines that you are not in favor of that link, so do not pass your traffic or boost their rank.

 Usually, html code of a hyperlink will look like this,

 You can make it nofollow, by inserting a simple tag into it.
 So the final code will be,

 <a href=”http://www.website.com” rel=”nofollow”>Website</a>.

 You have to repeat this process, whenever external links appear in your contents unless you got any mode of benefit for that.

 WordPress doesn’t allow you to insert Nofollow link automatically.
 This’s the normal popup screen you will get there to insert a link.